iamtheib/iamtheib.github.io/_posts/projects/2015-07-11-thats-the-word.md

 <!--more-->

-There was this phone app called 4 Pics 1 Word that I used to pass time with.
+There is this phone app, called 4 Pics 1 Word, that I would use to pass time.
 If you don't know what that is, it's a game where you're shown 4 pictures, a bunch of letters (I forgot how many), a set amount of spaces (where you will put your answer), and your task is to fill the spaces with letters from the ones you're given, to form a word that